arkhipenko/esp32-cam-mjpeg/README.md

-# ESP 32 MJPEG Streaming Server
+# ESP32 MJPEG Streaming Server

 This is a simple MJPEG streaming webserver implemented for AI-Thinker ESP32-CAM and ESP-EYE modules.